seenakhan/ContosoTraders/demo-scripts/low-code-development/overview.md

    ![App8](images/App8.png)

-13. After viewing the price When you click on the approve button in the Microsoft Teams channel, it will send a message “Approved” and updated the new price in the website, also you will receive another message in the Teams channel “Price Updated”.
+13. After viewing the price When you click on the approve button in the Microsoft Teams channel, it will send a message “Approved” in the same channel and also updated the new price in the website, also you will receive another message in the Teams channel “Price Updated”.

    ![App9](images/App9.png)